Jurorno9/cppScrape/README.md

   - <code>Scrape->TAGS</code> : a string vector containing all html tags, with each item denoting a row in out.tsv <code>parseByHTML()</code>

-  - <code>Scrape->writeRes</code> : internal function, DO NOT USE

-  - <code>Scrape->makeEndTag(std::string tag)</code> : converts any html tag passed to it to a valid closed version of the tag (kinda useless)
+  - <code>Scrape->makeEndTag(std::string tag)</code> : converts any html tag passed to it to a valid closed version of the tag

-  - <code>Scrape->sendRequest()</code> : sends a cURL request to the webpage at URL, stores the responce value in the scrap object. returns the unedited html responce as a string
+  - <code>Scrape->sendRequest()</code> : sends a GET request to the webpage at `URL`, stores the response. returns the raw response as a string

   - <code>Scrape->parseByTags()</code> : sorts the internal responce value, and makes a .tsv file with

       1) filename as defined by FILENAME value
-      2) tsv files have /t characters seperating values in a row
-      3) each row will store values of its corresponding tag in TAGS (ie a h1 tag at index 2 will turn row 2 of the tsv file into a h2 row
+      2) each row will store values of its corresponding tag in TAGS (ie a h1 tag at index 2 will turn row 2 of the tsv file into a h2 row
-      4) each column will contain a instance of the tag. (ie : {text from header1 on page} /t {text from a different header on page}
+      3) each column will contain a instance of the tag. (ie : {text from header1 on page} /t {text from a different header on page}

-***CPP LIBRARY USAGE***
+***CPP LIBRARY EXAMPLE USAGE***

-depends on curl and zlib.
-I designed this to be easy for others to implement uses for, download and placing in a project folder or $PATH, then add <code>#include cppScrape.hpp"</code> to the top of your cpp file.a basic setup is as follows:

 <code>#include "cppScrape.hpp"
 int main(){